Rhetos/AspNetFormsAuth/Readme.md

 For example, in Rhetos v1-v4 add `<logger name="AspNetFormsAuth.AuthenticationService" minLevel="Trace" writeTo="TraceLog" />` in Rhetos application's `web.config`,
 then the trace log will be written to `RhetosServerTrace.log`.

-## Build
+## How to contribute

+Contributions are very welcome.
+The easiest way is to fork this repo, and then make a pull request from your fork.
+The first time you make a pull request, you may be asked to sign a Contributor Agreement.
+For more info see [How to Contribute](https://github.com/Rhetos/Rhetos/wiki/How-to-Contribute) on Rhetos wiki.

+### Building and testing the source code

-**Note:** This package is already available at the [NuGet.org](https://www.nuget.org/) online gallery.
+* Note: This package is already available at the [NuGet.org](https://www.nuget.org/) online gallery.
   You don't need to build it from source in order to use it in your application.

-To build the package from source, run `Build.bat`.
+* To build the package from source, run `Clean.bat`, `Build.bat` and `Test.bat`.
-The script will pause in case of an error.
+* For the test script to work, you need to create an empty database and a settings file `test\Rhetos.AspNetFormsAuth.TestApp\rhetos-app.local.settings.json` with the database connection string (configuration key "ConnectionStrings:RhetosConnectionString").
-The build output is a NuGet package in the "Install" subfolder.
+* The build output is a NuGet package in the "Install" subfolder.